mrbenkay/resume/README.md

 # Overview
 Ben has been on the forefront of technology for over 20 years in many facets of the industry.
-As the Director of a company, manager of a music channel, techology head for Festival/s, Business founder, Business incubator and and also a contractor (roles including Project Lead, Project Manager, Business Analyst & Senior Developer), Ben has proven skills across a wide range of industries including Financial Services, Telcos, Ski Fields, Techology, Gaming & Racing, Festivals, professional services and trasnport / logistics.
+As the Director of a company, manager of a music channel, techology head for festival/s, business founder, new business incubator - roles including project Lead, project manager, business analyst & senior developer - Ben has proven skills across a wide range of industries including financial services, telcos, bleeding-edge techology, gaming & racing, festivals, professional services and trasnport / logistics.
 Ben currently has a deep interest in developing (Cloud or private) multi-medium apps (web, mobile + desktop) and high availability, high transactional applications.
-Ben is an Australian (Sydney) born technology-lover who takes pride in delivering to timeline and budget.
+Ben is an Australian (Sydney) born technology-lover who takes pride in delivering creative project - to timeline and budget.

 # Business skills
 <table>